Machiavelli(1469 — 1527)

 Works & Achievements

-Political treatise addressed to Lorenzo de' Medici, analyzing how to conquer and maintain power.
-A founding work of modern political realism, it shocked readers with its sharp separation between morality and politics.
+A political treatise addressed to Lorenzo de' Medici, analyzing how to seize and hold power.
+A founding work of modern political realism, it shocked readers with its sharp separation of morality from politics.

-Commentary on the first ten books of the Roman historian, in which Machiavelli develops his republican thought and his reflections on civic virtues and liberty.
+A commentary on the first ten books of the Roman historian, in which Machiavelli develops his republican thinking and his reflections on civic virtues and freedom.

 The only major work published during Machiavelli's lifetime, written in dialogue form.
-In it he argues for a national citizen army as opposed to the use of mercenaries.
+In it he argues for a national citizen army as opposed to reliance on mercenaries.

-Satirical comedy considered one of the finest plays of the Italian Renaissance.
-It humorously and cynically illustrates the mechanisms of cunning and seduction.
+A satirical comedy considered one of the finest plays of the Italian Renaissance.
+It portrays the mechanics of cunning and seduction with humor and cynicism.

-A history of Florence commissioned by Pope Clement VII (a Medici), tracing the political evolution of the city from its origins to the 15th century.
+A history of Florence commissioned by Pope Clement VII (a Medici), tracing the city's political evolution from its origins through the fifteenth century.
 Machiavelli applies his method of analyzing political forces throughout.

-A semi-historical, semi-fictional biography of a 14th-century condottiere, used by Machiavelli to illustrate his theories on the ideal military and political leader.
+A semi-historical, semi-fictional biography of a fourteenth-century condottiere, used by Machiavelli to illustrate his theories on the ideal military and political leader.

 Anecdotes

 After the fall of the Florentine Republic in 1512, Machiavelli was accused of plotting against the Medici, arrested, and tortured.
-He denied any involvement and was eventually released, but this painful experience of political disgrace deeply informed his reflections on power and fortune.
+He denied any involvement and was eventually released, but this painful experience of political disgrace deeply shaped his thinking about power and fortune.

-Machiavelli wrote The Prince in just a few weeks in 1513, from his country home at Sant'Andrea in Percussina where he was living in exile.
-He hoped to offer the work to the Medici to regain their favor and secure a position in the Florentine administration — to no avail.
+Machiavelli wrote *The Prince* in just a few weeks in 1513, from his country house at Sant'Andrea in Percussina, where he had been sent into exile.
+He hoped to offer the work to the Medici in order to regain their favor and secure a post in the Florentine administration — to no avail.

-Every evening, Machiavelli would put on his court clothes before sitting down at his writing desk.
-He described this himself in a letter to his friend Francesco Vettori: he would change his attire to enter into the company of the great men of Antiquity, as if paying them a visit.
+Each evening, Machiavelli would put on his court clothes before sitting down at his writing table.
+He described this himself in a letter to his friend **Francesco Vettori**: he would change into fine dress to enter the company of the great men of Antiquity, as if paying them a visit.

-Machiavelli served as secretary to the Florentine chancery for fourteen years, from 1498 to 1512.
-As a diplomat, he encountered figures as formidable as Cesare Borgia, Pope Julius II, and Emperor Maximilian I — observations that directly fueled his political analyses.
+Machiavelli served as secretary of the Florentine chancellery for fourteen years, from **1498** to **1512**.
+As a diplomat, he encountered figures as formidable as **Cesare Borgia**, Pope **Julius II**, and Emperor **Maximilian I** — encounters that directly informed his political analyses.

-According to an anecdote reported by his contemporaries, Machiavelli reportedly said on his deathbed that he would rather go to Hell with great political and military men than to Heaven with the saints.
-This quip, whether true or legendary, perfectly captures his sharp wit and sulfurous reputation.
+According to an anecdote passed down by his contemporaries, Machiavelli is said to have declared on his deathbed that he would rather go to hell with the great political and military figures than to heaven with the saints.
+Whether true or legendary, this quip captures both his sharp wit and his sulfurous reputation.

 Primary Sources

-It is necessary for a prince, if he wishes to maintain himself, to learn how to not be good, and to use this or not use it according to necessity.
+It is necessary for a prince, if he wishes to maintain himself, to learn how to be able not to be good, and to use this or not use it according to necessity.

-Men do good out of necessity; but as soon as they have a choice and enjoy too great a freedom, everything is immediately filled with confusion and disorder.
+Men do good out of necessity; but as soon as they have freedom of choice and enjoy too much liberty, everything is at once filled with confusion and disorder.

 When evening comes, I return home and enter my study.
-On the threshold, I take off my everyday clothes, covered in mud and filth, and I put on courtly, royal and pontifical garments.
+On the threshold I take off my workday clothes, covered with mud and dirt, and put on the garments of court and palace.

-A prince who understands nothing of war cannot be respected by his soldiers, nor count on them.
+A prince who understands nothing of war cannot be respected by his soldiers, nor can he rely on them.

-Florence has always been stirred by factions, and its citizens have never been able to live in peace or in harmony.
+Florence has always been torn by factions, and its citizens have never been able to live in peace or concord.

 Key Places